AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--pull-requests-clone-parent-data`

-Clone the parent environment&apos;s data for pull requests
+Clone the parent environment's data for pull requests

 -  Default: `true`
 -  Requires a value